 - an “everything else” folder

 Boring right?
-The purpose here is to leave utility apps that don’t cause dopamine response on the home screen while moving all other apps into a folder, which requires a bit more effort to get to.
-This means any chat app, calendar, email, etc. Move these “one folder deeper” into your phone.
+The purpose here is to leave utility apps that don’t cause dopamine responses on the home screen, while moving all other apps into a folder which requires a bit more effort to get to.
+This means any chat app, calendar, email, etc. Move these one folder deeper into your phone.

 step four - turn off unnecessary notifications

-- turn off notifications for apps that really don’t need it
+- Turn off notifications for apps that really don’t need them.

-For the rest of the day, its time to purge the notification insanity.
-Go through your notifications settings for each app on the phone and set it to the minimum level possible.
-For me this means that I turned of email notifications including badges.
-I also put my email app in a folder outlined in step two, so that if I do want to check email or send email on my phone, I can, but it is inconvenient and gives me no information when I open my phone.
+For the rest of the day, it’s time to purge the notification insanity.
+Go through your notifications settings for each app on the phone and set them to the minimum level possible.
+For me this meant that I turned off email notifications, including badges.
+I also put my email app in the folder outlined in step two, so that if I do want to check email or send email on my phone, I can, but it is inconvenient and gives me no information when I open my phone.

-And there you go, a dumber, much less interesting phone.
+And there you go: a dumber, much less interesting phone.
 This is still a work in progress for me, but this is where I am right now.
-Overall its been really interesting to watch me transition from mindlessly unlock my phone and poke around to forgetting about my phone for relatively long periods of time.
+Overall, it’s been really interesting to watch myself transition from mindlessly unlocking my phone and poking around to forgetting about my phone for relatively long periods of time.

 This setup will cause you to be less responsive on chats and email, but that’s sort of the point.
-Your phone shouldn’t dictate to you what you focus your attention on, and the behavior it cultivates in keeping you “always ready” is unhealthy and spills over into parts of our lives that aren’t serving us well.
+Your phone shouldn’t dictate to you what you focus your attention on, and the behavior it cultivates in keeping you “always ready” is unhealthy and spills over into other parts of your life in a way that isn’t serving you well.

-There is a phrase I’ve been using recently in describing things like nonparticipation and dumber phones which is that I’m trying to turn down the volume of stimulants and reward centers.
-This is part of a hypothesis that pleasure seeking behaviors physiologically block your brains ability to be content.
-There is modern science and ancient wisdom that seem to support this and anecdotally I concur.
+There is a phrase I’ve been using recently in describing things like nonparticipation and dumber phones, which is that I’m trying to “turn down the volume” of stimulants and reward centers.
+This is part of a hypothesis that pleasure-seeking behaviors physiologically block your brain’s ability to be content.
+There is modern science and ancient wisdom that seems to support this and anecdotally I concur.